ibexa/documentation-user/docs/personalization/dashboard.md

 This statistic delivers reliable information if event tracking is implemented correctly.

 You can select a timeframe for the diagrams from a list of presets, or define a custom date range.
-If necessary, you can download the statistical information in MS Excel format.
+If necessary, you can download the statistical information in XLS format.